This blog post uses affiliate links denoted by ( * ) .

 - 3/4 oz Aperol

 - 3/4 oz Simple syrup

 - 3/4 oz Lemon juice, freshly squeezed

 - Shake dry, shake wet and strain

-I hope to visit Park City in person soon – drink the cocktails, see the sights, do paddleboard yoga in a cave.
-But in the meanwhile, as we wait for the world to heal, we can try to add colour to our everyday with small special moments and plan for the future, because according to Cornell University Study (2021) planning a trip can benefit mental health during extended high-stress periods which is what we are living in now.
+I hope to visit Park City in person soon – drink the cocktails, see the sights, and do paddleboard yoga in a cave.
+But in the meanwhile, as we wait for the world to heal, we can try to add colour to our every day with small special moments and plan for the future, because according to Cornell University Study (2021) planning a trip can benefit mental health during extended high-stress periods which is what we are living in now.